 What challenges might I face during the title transfer process?

 Common challenges during the title transfer include missing documentation, incorrect information, unresolved liens, and delays in processing.
-To avoid issues, it’s important to verify all documents and ensure that any liens are satisfied before submitting your application.
+To avoid issues, verifying all documents and ensuring that any liens are satisfied before submitting your application is important.